Taters Chatham: Career in crime

 By the late 1950s Chatham was regarded as the most famous cat burglar in London.
 Together with Scott he stole millions of pounds worth of goods from jewellery stores in Bond Street and art galleries in Mayfair.
 Chatham once stole several hundreds of thousands of pounds of furs from Harvey Nichols, accessing the shop by its roof.
 He participated in at least 26 raids on art galleries, sometimes stealing paintings to order.
 He sold a Matisse he stole for just £7,500 and a Renoir for £5,000.
 Chatham undertook many of his raids alone and armed only with "a bit of wire and a knowledge of how to bend glass doors", but the contemporary media attributed many of his raids to a sophisticated international gang of art thieves.

-Chatham also continued to be involved in domestic burglary, with target's including Madame Prunier and Raymond Bessone.
+Chatham also continued to be involved in domestic burglary, with targets including Madame Prunier and Raymond Bessone.
 He took £80,000 from the Maharaja of Jaipur's safe in his home at East Grinstead and was persuaded to return a fur coat taken from Lady Rothermere by an editorial in one of her husband's newspapers.
 Chatham was hospitalised for six weeks after falling from the fourth-storey-high roof of the home of the Countess of Dartmouth.
 He returned to burglary whilst still recovering and was caught by a maid in a house whilst still swathed in bandages and sporting a cast.
 Chatham said "I was a rebel against authority and I had no respect for the police.
 If I could outwit them in any way, I would ...
 They were usually very, very rich people, millionaires.
 Some of them regarded it as a nice thing to talk about at dinner parties."

 Chatham was convicted for the theft of £37,000 from the safe at the H. A. Byworth and Co jewellery factory in Mayfair after he was apprehended in the course of a domestic burglary.
 The police found Chatham in possession of a piece of rope identical to one left at the factory and linked dust on his comb to that found in the safe.
 Chatham was sentenced to 10 years' imprisonment for the theft.